ivilaco/ivilaco/README.md

 🌱 I have also completed the Data Science for All (DS4A) program by Correlation One, as well as two programs provided by Bloomberg: Bloomberg Market Concepts (BMC) and Environmental Social Governance (ESG).

 ## 🛠️ Skills and Expertice
-* Programming Languages: Python, Stata and R
+* Programming Languages: Python, Stata, R and Matlab.
-* Economics: Econometrics, Causal Inference, Development Economics and Macroeconomic Analysis.
+* Economics: Econometrics, Causal Inference, Development Economics and Microeconomic Analysis.
 * Other Tools: Git, Shiny R, Dash Python, LATEX, Bloomberg, QGis
 * Languages: Spanish (Native Speaker), English (Advanced), French (Intermediate)